Border Searches of Electronic Devices: What are Your Charter Rights at the Canadian-U.S. Border

 Flight from Peace Officer Laws in Canada Explained

 Flight from a peace officer falls under section 320.17 of the Criminal Code of Canada.
 It prohibits a person from fleeing from a peace officer while operating a motor vehicle, as it is deemed a criminal offence.
 This offence is committed when a driver intentionally avoids stopping their vehicle without a justifiable reason, with the aim of escaping the police officer.
-Flight from a peace officer is a dual/hybrid offence, which means that the crown prosecutor may proceed by indictment or summarily.
-If convicted, and the crown proceeds by indictment, the maximum punishment is 10 years imprisonment.
-Examples An ...
+Flight from a ...

 False Statements Respecting Firearms Laws in Canada Explained